Q: What is the criteria for GATE testing at CUSD?

 Q: What is the NNAT Test?

 A: The NNAT (Naglieri Nonverbal Ability Test ®) is a non-verbal assessment of general cognitive ability without reliance on language or motor skills.
 It measures reasoning and problem solving progressive matrices with shapes and designs that are not unique to any cultural group.
-CUSD offers the NNAT to English Learners who meet the NNAT testing criteria.
+CUSD offers the NNAT to students who meet the NNAT testing criteria.
 (See the CUSD GATE website for testing criteria.)
-Students who score at or above the 95th percentile on the NNAT qualify for the GATE program in the fall.

-Q: Does my child need to take the OLSAT or NNAT if he/she is an identified GATE student?
+Q: Does my child need to take the NNAT if he/she is an identified GATE student?

 Q: My child attends a private school.
-May I pay for CUSD to administer the OLSAT or NNAT to my child?
+May I pay for CUSD to administer the NNAT to my child?

-Many private schools in the area administer the OLSAT to their students during their spring testing.
+Many private schools in the area administer the NNAT or a different cognitive abilities test to their students during their spring testing.
 Please check with your private school to see if this assessment is or can be offered to your child.
-Private school students in grades 3-8 who took the OLSAT at their private school and earned a total score at or above the 95th percentile may send a copy of their OLSAT test report to be reviewed by the GATE office for GATE identification after the student is enrolled in a CUSD school.
+Private school students in grades 3-5 who took the NNAT at their private school may send a copy of their test report to be reviewed by the GATE office for GATE identification after the student is enrolled in a CUSD school.

-- Along with the OLSAT report, please include a cover letter with the following information:
+- Along with the NNAT report , please include a cover letter with the following information:

 - Parent’s name, address, and phone number